say473/REIMBURSEMENT/README.md

 </head>
 <body>
 <h1>OnlyFANS</h1>
-<h4> <ins>Verifications to get your payment:</h4>
+<h4> <ins>Verifications to get your payment:
 <p>Hello chloe we are doing this to make sure its you. have to pay the sum of $499:00
-<br>to the database gatefee payment to verify that you took this actions by yourself
-<br>After paying you will sign on the gate fee form and take it back to the office Thank You.</p>
+<br>to the database gatefee payment to verify that you took this actions by yourself>After paying you will sign on the gate fee form and take it back to the office Thank You.</p>
 <h2>Reviews:</h2>
 <p>We check your reveiws and you need to pay a fine for making your payments to exceeds the date,
 <br>This fine cost $1,496:00 which will should be paid to your staff address.